-I’ve written and edited a few million words for Sons of Adamah.
+I’ve written and edited millions of words for Sons of Adamah.
 (100,000-word doc x 50ish drafts.)
-A person has to be a bit crazy to do that, no?

 Most people know this.